DRAGNLabs/301r_retnet/README.md

 **Code Overview:**

-The provided Python code implements the grid search process as follows:
+We implement the grid search process as follows:

 - **Hyperparameters Tested:** Learning rates (`0.01`, `0.001`, `0.0001`), embedding dimensions (`768`, `1024`, `1280`), and batch sizes (`16`, `32`, `64`).
 - **Evaluation Metric:** The models are compared based on their test loss, with a custom function `evaluate_models` returning a similarity score indicating which model performed better.